liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 4. Run `ant deploy` to deploy your portlet with its WSDD.

-Now, you are ready to use the SDK Builder to generate a custom portlet SDK for developing your mobile app.
+Now, you're ready to use the SDK Builder to generate a custom portlet SDK for developing your mobile app.
 You'll be able to invoke your service's methods, like `[Entity]Service.bar();`, from your mobile app.
-The Liferay Mobile SDK takes care of making JSON Web Services requests to your portlet.
+The Liferay Mobile SDK takes care of making JSON Web Service requests to your portlet.

 Next, let's configure the SDK builder for building your custom portlet SDK.